joelkoen/PicoLimbo/docs/about/faq.md

 ## Does PicoLimbo support transfer packets?

 Transfer packet support is not currently implemented in PicoLimbo, but this is a planned feature for a future release.

+## Does PicoLimbo support Bedrock players?

+While it is not planned in the near future, I understand the need for such a feature.
+In the meantime, you can probably install Geyser as a plugin on a Velocity proxy.